tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The only explicit signal indicating possible use of ECHO is the ClientHello "encrypted_client_hello" extension.
 Server handshake messages do not contain any signal indicating use or negotiation of ECHO.
-Clients may GREASE the "encrypted_client_hello" extension, as described in {{grease-extensions}}, which helps ensure the ecosystem handles ECHO correctly.
+Clients MAY GREASE the "encrypted_client_hello" extension, as described in {{grease-extensions}}, which helps ensure the ecosystem handles ECHO correctly.
 Moreover, as more clients enable ECHO support, e.g., as normal part of Web browser functionality, with keys